 A player is a winner if both hands beat the banker; they’re a loser if the dealer/banker beats their hands.
 If one hand wins but the other loses, it’s a push.
 The dealer returns your ante.
 If a player ties with the banker, the banker automatically wins.

 Pai Gow is a slow game with many pushes.
-As a matter of fact, approximately more than 40% of the dealt hand pushes.
+Approximately more than 40% of the dealt hand pushes.
 On these bets, you neither win nor lose your original ante.
 Side bets either win or lose.

 Pai Gow Poker For Beginners – Strategy

-Here are some basic strategy tips for beginners from Play Pai Gai Poker.org:
+Here are some essential strategy tips for beginners from Play Pai Gai Poker.org:

 - Don’t split pairs.
 You’re better off keeping the pair in the back and, in most cases, will push the hand (at worst).